Savory Pumpkin and Speck Tart

 • Add a little water to the pan.

-• Lower the heat and cook for about ten minutes with the lid on, until the pumpkin and onion are soft and well-cooked and the added water is completely absorbed.
-If needed, add more water during cooking, but by the end, there should be no more broth, as otherwise the filling would be too moist.
+• Lower the heat and cook for about ten minutes with the lid on, until the pumpkin and onion are soft and well cooked and the added water is completely absorbed.
+If needed during cooking, add more water, but by the end, there should be no broth left, otherwise, the filling will be too moist.

 • Place the cooled pumpkin in a bowl.
 Add the speck, ricotta, mozzarella cut into pieces, and grated Parmesan.

 • Add the egg and another pinch of salt and pepper.
-If you like, you can also add some chopped parsley to the mixture.
+If you like, you can also add a bit of chopped parsley to the mixture.

 • Mix all the ingredients well until you have a homogeneous and creamy mixture.

-• Unroll a roll of shortcrust pastry in a 9.5-inch baking dish (but a classic tart pan or any baking pan of this size will work).
-Leave the edges outside of the tart pan.
-Fill the shell with the filling you have prepared and fold the edges of the shortcrust pastry over the filling.
+• Unroll a sheet of shortcrust pastry in a 9.5-inch baking dish (but a classic cake pan or any baking sheet of this size is fine).
+Leave the edges outside the cake pan.
+Fill the shell with the filling you’ve prepared and fold the edges of the shortcrust pastry over the filling.

 savory pumpkin and speck tart

-• I further enriched the surface of the savory tart with some raw pumpkin cubes, a few chopped parsley leaves, and some speck.
+• I further enriched the surface of the savory tart with a few cubes of raw pumpkin, some chopped parsley leaves, and a bit of speck.

-Sprinkle with some breadcrumbs, drizzle with a little more olive oil, and bake at 350°F for 30-35 minutes.
+Sprinkle with some breadcrumbs, drizzle with another dash of oil, and bake at 350°F for 30-35 minutes.

-Since the filling is quite moist, to perfectly cook the base, move your savory pumpkin and speck tart to the lowest rack in the oven during the last 10 minutes of cooking.
+Since the filling is quite moist, to ensure perfect cooking of the base, move your savory pumpkin and speck tart to the lowest rack of the oven in the last 10 minutes of cooking.

 savory pumpkin and speck tart

-• When the edges are well cooked and the surface is gratinated, remove your savory tart from the oven, let it cool slightly, and then serve it.
+• When the edges are well-cooked and the surface is gratinated, take the savory tart out of the oven, let it cool slightly, and then serve it.

 savory tart with pumpkin and speck

 – The savory pumpkin and speck tart can be prepared a few hours in advance or, at most, the day before.
-When it’s time to eat it, you just need to heat it in the oven at 320°F for about ten minutes.
+When ready to eat, just reheat it in the oven at 320°F for about ten minutes.

 – If you have leftovers, I recommend consuming them within 24-48 hours and storing them in the fridge.
-Avoid freezing it, as the filling, being quite moist, would lose its original consistency.
+Avoid freezing it, as the filling, being quite moist, would lose its initial texture.

-• Can the savory pumpkin and speck tart be made in a vegetarian version?
+• Can the savory pumpkin and speck tart be made vegetarian?

-Yes, you just need to omit the speck.
-If you want to make your pumpkin quiche more flavorful, simply use grated Pecorino Romano instead of Parmesan, as it is more savory.
+Yes, just omit the speck.
+If you want to make your pumpkin quiche more flavorful, replace the Parmesan with grated Pecorino Romano, which is more flavorful.

-• If I don’t like speck, what can I substitute it with?
+• If I don’t like speck, what can I replace it with?

-You can replace it with another cured meat such as diced pancetta, prosciutto, or salami.
-For a milder flavor, opt for cooked ham instead.
+You can replace it with other cured meats such as diced pancetta, prosciutto, or salami.
+For a more delicate flavor, choose cooked ham.

 • Can I eat the savory pumpkin and speck tart if I’m lactose intolerant?

 It depends on the severity of the intolerance.
-If you can digest aged cheeses and lactose-free products don’t cause issues, you can use the latter to prepare this savory tart and enjoy it without any problems.
+If you can digest aged cheeses and lactose-free products don’t cause issues, you can use these to prepare the savory tart and eat it without any problem.

 Author image